A Hazy Shade of Winter: The Bangles version

-The song appears during season 1, episode 2 of the Netflix series Stranger Things, episode 9 of The Assassination of Gianni Versace: American Crime Story, season 6, episode 9 of the Netflix series Lucifer, and season 1, episode 1 of (as well as promotional trailers for) the Amazon Prime Video series Paper Girls.
+The song appears during season 1, episode 2 of the Netflix series Stranger Things, season 1, episode 10 of the Netflix series The Umbrella Academy (TV series), episode 9 of The Assassination of Gianni Versace: American Crime Story, season 6, episode 9 of the Netflix series Lucifer; season 1, episode 1 of (as well as promotional trailers for) the Amazon Prime Video series Paper Girls.
+Season 1, episode 6 of the Amazon Prime Video series Gen V features a cover version of this cover version, performed by The Beautiful Distortion.